konflux-ci/architecture/ADR/00xx-component-references.md

   * In this case, on any given day, component B’s PRs may or may not have dependencies on PRs from component A. Not all changes are linked.
   * This is a many-to-many dependency.
 The user may have lots of components that depend on lots of other components.

 In theory **any combination of the cases above** could be present in an app.
-They could have one intermediate base image, many operand images that depend on that, and one or more operator bundles which depend on those.
+They could have one common parent image, many operand images that depend on that, and one or more operator bundles which depend on those.

 Today, users work around how complicated it is to manage digests themselves by instead using *floating tags*, which have the benefit of being easy to use - no need to update - but have the problem of being unclear.
 It's not exactly clear what you're building against if you refer to it by tag.
 Potentially insecure.
 We want to make it easy for users to do better.